Role of maximally entangled states in the context of linear steering inequalities: Conclusion

 Addressing the above questions in the context of other steering criterion is worth for future research.
-We have seen that $n$ settings linear steering inequality gives optimal violation for maximally entangled states for any given set of spin-$\frac{1}{2}$ observables at trusted and untrusted party's side.
+We have seen that maximally entangled states give largest violation of linear steering inequality attainable for any given set of spin-$\frac{1}{2}$ observables at trusted and untrusted parties' sides (if there exists any violation for that given set of spin-$\frac{1}{2}$ observables).
 Moreover, it can also be conjectured that any steering inequality whose left hand side is a linear function of correlations will show the same feature.
-However, there are lots of linear local realist inequalities which are optimally violated by some pure states other than maximally entangled states \cite{tiltedchsh, cglmp}.
-Hence, it will be interesting to find out steering inequalities which are maximally violated by some pure states other than maximally entangled states for any given set of spin-$\frac{1}{2}$ observables at trusted and untrusted party's side.
-Another direction of future research will be posing the same question for non-linear steering inequalities proposed so far.
-Moving beyond spin-$\frac{1}{2}$ observables and two-qubit states it is legitimate to ask which quantum state gives the maximum quantum violation (if there exists a violation) of a steering inequality for any set of observables on both sides.
-Though the results presented in this paper have shown similarities between Bell nonlocality and EPR steering in the context of state space structure, the above mentioned questions may demonstrate nonequivalence between Bell nonlocality and EPR steering.
+However, there are lots of linear local realist inequalities which are optimally violated by some pure states other than maximally entangled states \cite{cglmp,tiltedchsh}.
+Hence, it will be interesting to find out steering inequalities which are maximally violated by some pure states other than maximally entangled states for any given set of spin-$\frac{1}{2}$ observables at trusted and untrusted parties' sides.
+Another direction for future research will be posing the same question for non-linear steering inequalities and entropic steering inequalities \cite{CFFW2015,GC2016,entrop1,entrop2} proposed so far.
+Moving beyond spin-$\frac{1}{2}$ observables and two-qubit states it is legitimate to ask which quantum state maximally violates (if there exists a violation) a steering inequality for any set of observables on both sides.
+Though the results presented in this paper have shown similarities between Bell nonlocality and EPR steering in the context of state space structure, the above mentioned questions may demonstrate non-equivalence between Bell nonlocality and EPR steering.\\